itgmania/lua-for-itgmania/README.md

 ## Lua for ITGmania – GitHub Repository

-This is the GitHub repository for my Lua for ITGmania Guide and API doc.
+This is the GitHub repository for the Lua for ITGmania Guide and API doc.
 You're probably interested in the site itself, which is at <https://itgmania.github.io/lua-for-itgmania/LuaAPI>

+The guide is based on quietly-turning's awesome [Lua for SM5](https://quietly-turning.github.io/Lua-For-SM5/) guide.
+Thank you! 🙏

 ### Contributing